ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>It’s a death trap.</blockquote>

 <h3>2.
-How To Lead One-on-ones As An Introverted Engineering Manager - <a href="https://medium.com/engineering-managers-journal/how-to-lead-one-on-ones-as-an-introverted-engineering-manager-f3543782b0dd" target="_blank" rel="noopener noreferrer">link</a></h3>
+Learn a Smorgasboard of Math Techniques From This One Math Problem - <a href="https://medium.com/@keith-mcnulty/learn-a-smorgasboard-of-math-techniques-from-this-one-math-problem-2f98c62c8e16" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Engineering Manager’s Journal`**
+✍️ **posted by `Keith McNulty`**

-<blockquote>They’re more manageable than you think.</blockquote>
+<blockquote>Solving this one problem from a 1991 examination paper teaches you a very wide range of mathematical facts andtechniques</blockquote>

 <h3>3.
 SpaceX Has Finally Figured Out Why Starship Exploded, And The Reason Is Utterly Embarrassing - <a href="https://medium.com/predict/spacex-has-finally-figured-out-why-starship-exploded-and-the-reason-is-utterly-embarrassing-ccb30295c8e5" target="_blank" rel="noopener noreferrer">link</a></h3>